 Parliamentary Joint Committee on Corporations and Financial Services.

 Professor AJ Brown made a preliminary submission to the inquiry on whistleblower protections in the corporate, public, and not-for-profit sectors.
-On the 23rd of February, Professor AJ Brown along with Associate Professor Kath Hall, Dr. Nerisa Dozo, and Dr. Sandra Lawrence spoke at the public hearing held in Brisbane.
-Submissions and Public Hearings can be viewed here.
+On the 23rd of February 2017, Professor AJ Brown along with Associate Professor Kath Hall, Dr. Nerisa Dozo, and Dr. Sandra Lawrence spoke at the public hearing held in Brisbane.

 Whistleblowing Processes and Procedures – An Australian and New Zealand Snapshot